jorbDehmel/oak/README.md

 structure has been imposed, `acorn -T` will compile the entire test suite and report on any failures it discovers.
-Similarly, `acorn -TE` will compile and execute each item in the test suite.
+Similarly, `acorn -TE` will compile and execute each item in the test suite. `acorn -TT` will test as usual, but stop going after the first failure.
+The same goes for `acorn -TTE`.
 A compilation is considered a success if and only if the `acorn` compile process returns no errors.
-An execution is considered a success if and only if its main function returns a
-$0$.
-Either of these cases occurring will be considered a failure and will count towards an internal failure counter.
+An execution is considered a success if and only if its main function returns a `0`.
+Either failure case occurring will be considered a failure and will count towards an internal failure counter.
 The results of running the test suite will be reported after the test's conclusion.

 The `Oak` standard test suite is included in the installation `git` repo.
 Each item within this test suite must compile in